Key Points:

 Exterior Speakeasy Entrance (The fun option)

-Although unmarked by signage, the stairwell is illuminated during non-daylight hours, and the door is dark green in color.
+Unmarked by signage, the stairwell is illuminated at night, and the door is dark green.

 You’ll know you’re in the right place if you see an old wooden barrel nearby in the landscaping.
-Simply knock, and provide the password of the week when prompted.
+Press the buzzer when you reach the door and provide the password, which can be found on The Underground’s Instagram page.

-A bar, but also a museum: Sure, The Underground Speakeasy is an authentic feeling speakeasy with high-quality drinks, but you should set aside time to see the items on display around the room.
+A bar, but also a museum: Sure, The Underground Speakeasy is an authentic-feeling speakeasy with great drinks, but you should set aside time to see the items on display around the room.

 Artifacts on display include “Flapper” clothing typical in the 1920s, frozen eggs produced by Budweiser during prohibition, and a Johnny Walker bottle recovered from the wreckage of the “Lizzy D”.